Viktor Lutze: Death and funeral

 In January 1939, the role of the SA was officially mandated as a training school for the armed forces with the establishment of the SA Wehrmannschaften (SA Military Units).
 Then, in September 1939, with the start of World War II in Europe, the SA lost most of its remaining members to military service in the Wehrmacht (armed forces).
 Lutze maintained his position in the weakened SA until his death.

-On 1 May 1943 he was driving a car near Potsdam with his entire family.
-Driving too fast on a curve caused an accident that badly injured Lutze, killed his older daughter Inge and badly injured his younger daughter.
+On 1 May 1943, his son Viktor was driving a car with Lutze and his entire family on the Reichsautobahn en route to Berlin.
+Near Michendorf, they were involved in an accident.
+The son was speeding, swerved to avoid pedestrians in the road, lost control, skidded and the car rolled over.
+Lutze was badly injured and his older daughter Inge was killed.
 Lutze died during an operation in a hospital in Potsdam the next evening.
+According to another version, Lutze died as a result of a Ukrainian Insurgent Army (UPA) ambush and the "traffic accident" narrative was used by German media to cover up the real cause of his death.

 News reports stated that the accident involved another vehicle and kept the news of reckless driving from the public.
-Hitler ordered Joseph Goebbels to convey his condolences to Viktor's wife, Paula, and son, Viktor.
+Hitler ordered Joseph Goebbels to convey his condolences to Lutze's wife, Paula, and son, Viktor.
 Goebbels, in his diaries, had described Lutze as a man of "unlimited stupidity" but upon his death decided that he was a decent fellow.
 At the time of the accident, Lutze was 52 years old.

 Hitler ordered a lavish state funeral on 7 May 1943 to take place in the Reich Chancellery.
 Hitler attended in person, which he rarely did at that stage in the war, and posthumously awarded Lutze the highest award of the Nazi Party, the German Order, 1st Class.
 Thereafter, Hitler appointed Wilhelm Schepmann to succeed Lutze as Stabschef SA, but the organisation had by then been thoroughly marginalised.